bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

     where :math:`\sigma` is the sigmoid function (recall sigmoid is the CDF of the logistic distribution).
-    Here we basically take the :math:`\pm 0.5` interval around each pixel value to compute its discretized probability mass .
+    Here we basically take the :math:`\pm 0.5` interval around each pixel value to compute its discretized probability mass.
 For the edges, we just integrate to infinity.

 However, this will make each pixel uni-modal, which doesn't afford us much